Mahdi-py/MRS/README.md

 # Features
 * Create Lists of movies
-* Rate movies
+* Rating movies
 * User friendly interface to manage the lists
 * Feedbacks about the movies
-* Searching in the movies
+* Searching for the movies

 #Technologies
+* Python
 * Flask
 * Jinja
 * Particles.js